 For private line, point-to-point systems, there's the 14.4A.
-It's V.33 compatible and it's trellis coded for optimum performance when line quality is poor.
+It's V.33 compatible and it's trellis coded for optimum performance when for optimum performance when line quality is poor.
 It offers alternate data rates of 12 kbps and 9.6 kbps (V.29).

 With the A/B version, you can now switch between private line and dial-up communications at 14.4 kbps.
-Three simple strap changes make the difference.
-To further increase the versatility of your dedicated lines, UDS now has multiplexers - either time division (six-channel) or statistical (eight-channel) - integrated into a single package with a

-V.33 compatible 14.4 kbps modem.
+Three simple strap changes make the difference. cated lines, UDS now has multiplexers - either time division (six-channel) or statistical (eightchannel) - integrated into a single package with a V.33 compatible 14.4 kbps modem.